scot-taylor-ibm/compare-comply/getting-started.md

 **Get started with the API**

-This tutorial uses the `/v1/element_classification` method.
+This tutorial uses the `**Element classification** feature.
 Other service methods have similar input syntax and output formats.
 For more information, see the pages for other methods.

 **Get started with the tooling**